assemble/assemble/docs/src/api/view.md

 ## What is a view?

-A `view` is a "template object" (this is why the terms "view" and "template" are often used interchangeably throughout the documentation).
+A `view` is a "template object".
+For this reason the terms "view" and "template" are used interchangeably throughout the documentation).

 Views are also instances of [vinyl][] files, so they have all of properties and features you would expect a vinyl file to have, with the addition of the following:

-- `view.key` **String**: Used for lookups
+- `view.key` **String**: Used as the object key when a view is added to a collection, and also used for lookups.
+See [app.getView][] and [app.find][]
 - `view.content` **String**: View contents
 - `view.options`
 - `view.data`